CompPhysics/AdvancedMachineLearning/README.md

 # May 8-12
-- Project work only, no lecture
+- Project work only, meeting if wanted, zoom or in-person

 # May 15-19
 - Project work only, meeting if wanted, zoom or in-person

 # May 22-26
-- Project work only, meeting if wanted
+- Project work only, meeting if wanted, zoom or in-person